CHEMICAL PEEL TREATMENTS

 - Frequent occurrence of cold sores.

 - Herbs, vitamins, minerals, and over-the-counter drugs you take routinely or have stopped taking recently.

 Chemical peels can be applied to the hands, neck, and chest to improve the appearance of the skin.
 Popular uses of chemical peels include diminishing signs of aging, as well as treating some types of acne and conditions that discolor the skin.
 Depending on the depth of the chemical peel, they can effectively treat the following skin problems:

 Chemical Peel Aftercare

-Taking good care of the treated area after your chemical peel can help prolong results and diminish side effects.
+Taking good care of the treated area after your chemical peel or facial at our Omaha office can help prolong results and diminish side effects.
 We recommend taking the following precautions to ensure the health of your skin post-peel: